tuckermint/sdk-application-tutorial/tutorial/queriers.md

 ## Querier

-Now you can create the `./x/nameservice/querier.go` file.
+Now you can create the `./x/tuckermint/querier.go` file.
 This is the place to define which queries against application state users will be able to make.
-Your `nameservice` module will expose three queries:
+Your `tuckermint` module will expose three queries:

-- `resolve`: This takes a `name` and returns the `value` that is stored by the `nameservice`.
+- `resolve`: This takes a `name` and returns the `value` that is stored by the `tuckermint`.
 This is similar to a DNS query.
 - `whois`: This takes a `name` and returns the `price`, `value`, and `owner` of the name.
 Used for figuring out how much names cost when you want to buy them.
-- `name` : This does not take a parameter, it returns all the names stored in the `nameservice` store.
+- `name` : This does not take a parameter, it returns all the names stored in the `tuckermint` store.

 Start by defining the `NewQuerier` function which acts as a sub-router for queries to this module (similar the `NewHandler` function).
 Note that because there isn't an interface similar to `Msg` for queries, you need to manually define switch statement cases (they can't be pulled off of the query `.Route()` function):